dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_introduction-->

-DHIS2 runs on all platforms for which there exists a Java Runtime Environment version 8 or higher, which includes most popular operating systems such as Windows, Linux and Mac.
+DHIS2 runs on all platforms for which there exists a Java JDK, which includes most popular operating systems such as Windows, Linux and Mac.
 DHIS2 runs on the PostgreSQL database system.
 DHIS2 is packaged as a standard Java Web Archive (WAR-file) and thus runs on any Servlet containers such as Tomcat and Jetty.

-The DHIS2 team recommends Ubuntu 16.04 LTS operating system, PostgreSQL database system and Tomcat Servlet container as the preferred environment for server installations.
+The DHIS2 team recommends Ubuntu 18.04 LTS operating system, PostgreSQL database system and Tomcat Servlet container as the preferred environment for server installations.